High availability overview¶

-Background - Reasons For a HA Setup¶
+Background — reasons for a HA setup¶

-In a standard ThinLinc setup, there is a single point of failure - the machine running the VSM server.
+In a standard ThinLinc setup, there is a single point of failure — the machine running the VSM server.
 If the VSM server is down, no new ThinLinc connections can be made, and reconnections to existing sessions can’t be established.
 Existing connections to VSM agent machines still running will however continue to work.
-A ThinLinc cluster of medium size with one machine running as VSM server and three VSM agent machines is illustrated in Fig. 7.
+A ThinLinc cluster of medium size with one machine running as VSM server and three VSM agent machines is illustrated in Fig. 3.

 Here the incoming connections are handled by the VSM server which distributes the connections to the three VSM agent machines.
 If the VSM server goes down, no new connections can occur.
 The VSM server is a single point of failure in your ThinLinc setup.

-Solution - Elimination of Single Point of Failure¶
+Solution — elimination of single point of failure¶

 When ThinLinc as well as your systems are configured this way, the two machines are in constant contact with each other, each checking if the other one is up and running.
 If one of the machines goes down for some reason, for example hardware failure, the other machine detects the failure and automatically takes over the service with only a short interruption for the users.
 No action is needed from the system administrator.

-Theory of Operation¶
+Theory of operation¶